 - Expenses are what you pay out to operate your training and business.
 This can include any materials, rent, utilities, coach and staff payroll, marketing and other fixed (e.g. never changes) or variable (e.g. changes) costs (Intuit, 2015).

 Ready to dig in?!

 The hard work is not in creating a budget, but maintaining it.
 Especially if you are sales minded, creative, and get bored easily with Excel because you’d rather be training!
 To maintain an effective budget you should refer to it at regular and frequent intervals, making changes based on what you learn.
 And always remember, the key for any budget is being realistic in your projections of revenues.
+If you are facing an audit and are in need of advice, see what this Dallas based CPA firm recommends so that you can get your finances in order.
 A budget should not be numbers made up of hopes and wishes; it should be based on a review of revenues for the current year and what you expect to in the future (Intuit, 2015).